salinatomass/docker-examples/README.md

-# Node.js with Docker
+# Node.js + MongoDB with Docker

-Initial setup using Node.js with MongoDB and [Docker](https://www.docker.com/).
+Initial setup using Node.js and MongoDB with [Docker](https://www.docker.com/).

 ## Installation